 The acquisition of Eqstra for R3.1 billion enterprise value, was announced on 15 July 2019 and is subject to normal approvals and conditions precedent.

 The auditors, PricewaterhouseCoopers Inc., have issued their opinion on the consolidated financial statements for the year ended 30 June 2019.
 The audit was conducted in accordance with International Standards on Auditing.
 They have issued an unmodified opinion.
 A copy of the auditor's report together with a copy of the audited consolidated financial statements are available for inspection at the Company's registered office.

 These summarised consolidated financial statements have been derived from the consolidated financial statements and are consistent in all material respects with the consolidated financial statements.
-These summarised provisional consolidated financial statements have been audited by the Company’s auditors who have issued an unmodified opinion on Independent auditor’s report on the summarised consolidated financial statements.
-The auditor’s report does not necessarily report on all of the information contained in this announcement.
-Any reference to future financial information included in this announcement has not been reviewed or reported on by the auditors.
+These summarised provisional consolidated financial statements have been audited by the Company's auditors who have issued an unmodified opinion on page 51.
+The auditor's report does not necessarily report on all of the information contained in this Integrated Report.
+Any reference to future financial information included in this report has not been reviewed or reported on by the auditors.

 Shareholders are advised, that in order to obtain a full understanding of the nature of the auditor's engagement they should obtain a copy of their report together with the consolidated financial statements from the Company's registered office.

 Preparer of the summarised consolidated financial statements

 The consolidated financial statements and summarised consolidated financial statements have been prepared under the supervision of the chief financial officer, MJ Steyn Com CA(SA), and were approved by the board of directors on 30 August 2019.